mtlynch/mtlynch.io/_posts/2019-09-24-hiring-content-writers.md

 - outsourcing
 ---

+As one of my businesses, I run a content website.
+One of the most challenging aspects of the business is hiring writers to produce high-quality content for the site.
+I've found online guides for hiring content writers, but they're all either too vague or apply a wildly wrongheaded philosophy to working with writers

-For my last project, I interviewed 30 writers, hired 10 of them, and fired all but one.
-This process was far more difficult than I expected, but I learned a great deal.
-I'm by no means an expert at hiring writers, but I've written this guide to share what I learned.
+I'm by no means an expert at hiring writers, but I've written this guide to share what I learned from my own experience.

 ## Who should read this guide

 This guide is for people like me: small business owners who want to outsource writing to a professional.
-Your monthly budget for writers should be in the hundreds to thousands of dollars.
+I'm writing for people whose monthly budget for writers is in the hundreds to thousands of dollars.

 If you need a dirt cheap writer to churn out content for your spam blog, this guide isn't for you.
 Similarly, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

 ## What is a content writer?

-Content writers write pieces that inform or entertain your readers.
-Think articles, blog posts, and ebooks.
+Content writers write pieces that inform or entertain your readers &mdash; think articles, blog posts, and ebooks.
 They differ from *copywriters* in that copywriters write text that compels the user to perform some action, such as buy a product or subscribe to an email list.
 And if you're looking for someone to write technical documentation or a whitepaper, you'd likely do better to hire a *technical writer*, not a content writer.

 ## The fundamental principle of hiring talented people